how often should you blog.

 Tips to Help You Post Every Day

 • Learn how to write faster.
-If it takes you several hours to write a blog post, you won’t be able to keep up with a daily schedule.
+If it takes you several hours to write a high-quality blog post, you won’t be able to keep up with a daily schedule.

 • Look at the popular blogs in your niche that publish daily and figure out what makes their successful posts work.
 Then, follow their example, not by copying the content, but by following their structure.